SomeAnticsDev/someantics.dev/src/streams/2022-09-06-stryker/transcript.md

 Software testing is an art.

-<i class="brackets">[Adrianne laughs]
+<i class="brackets">[Adrianne laughs]</i>

 There is some subjectiveness to it!
 And your team or you can decide, okay, these are mutators we care about and which ones are negligible.
 If it's testing things that don't matter for your business logic, then you can ignore it!
 You can say that that's fine, but you're still getting feedback on your codebase.
-It's finding it so you have the CHOICE to ignore it instead of it not being found, [laughs]</i> where you would never know about it, so you wouldn't even be able to choose to ignore.
+It's finding it so you have the CHOICE to ignore it instead of it not being found, <i class="brackets">[laughs]</i> where you would never know about it, so you wouldn't even be able to choose to ignore.

 <i class="timecode">[00:18:08]</i> **Ben:** Gotcha.
 That makes sense, okay.
 So then the next question I have is gonna be around, like, all of these, like, number killed, survived, timeout, stuff like that, this mutation score.
 Maybe while we're here, let's just talk about, like… what is a mutation?
 What's actually happening?
 Like, how is this score being generated?